Home

 What You Need When Making Compost

 A compost pile can be as simple as placing a pile of kitchen scraps and organic yard material somewhere in your yard and let nature take its course.
-If you have time and I mean lots and lots of time, you will eventually end up with good rich compost.
+If you have time and I mean lots lots of time, you will eventually end up with good rich compost.
 Nature has been doing this process for millennia.

 When Making Compost-Size Matters